 - Requiring many swallows to get food and liquid to go down your throat.

-- Requiring liquids to wash food out of mouth or through your throat.
+- Requiring liquids to wash food out of mouth or through your throat or food tube (esophagus).

 - Tiring easily before you are able to finish your meal.